 GOES-R Rollout from VIF to Pad 41

-A technician monitors activity as a solid rocket booster (SRB) is prepared for mating to a United Launch Alliance Atlas V first stage At the Vertical Integration Facility at Space Launch Complex 41 at Cape Canaveral Air Force Station in Florida.
-The SRB will help boost NOAA's Geostationary Operational Environmental Satellite, or GOES-S, to orbit.
+A solid rocket booster (SRB) is prepared for mating to a United Launch Alliance Atlas V first stage in the Vertical Integration Facility at Space Launch Complex 41 at Cape Canaveral Air Force Station in Florida.
+The SRB will be help boost NOAA's Geostationary Operational Environmental Satellite, or GOES-S, to orbit.
 GOES-S is the second in a series of four advanced geostationary weather satellites that will significantly improve the detection and observation of environmental phenomena that directly affect public safety, protection of property and the nation's economic health and prosperity.
 GOES-S is slated to launch March 1, 2018.

 A crane is used to lift the payload fairing containing NASA's Tracking and Data Relay Satellite (TDRS-M) at the Vertical Integration Facility at Space Launch Complex 41 at Cape Canaveral Air Force Station in Florida.
 TDRS-M will be stacked atop the United Launch Alliance Atlas V Centaur upper stage.
 TDRS-M will be the latest spacecraft destined for the agency's constellation of communications satellites that allows nearly continuous contact with orbiting spacecraft ranging from the International Space Station and Hubble Space Telescope to the array of scientific observatories.
 Liftoff atop the ULA Atlas V rocket is scheduled for Aug.
 18, 2017.